When to Start Teaching Kids About Career-Building Skills

 Unfortunately, this is a fact of life.
 Remember that everyone sees the world differently and everyone has a different opinion.
 And just because you hear or read something that stings you, the commenter might not have meant anything mean.

 The key is to not take things too personally.
-Expect that people will disappoint you from time to time and sometimes they may even make you mad.
+Expect that people will disappoint you from time to time.
 Humans make mistakes and often do not intend to hurt others.

 2. You will try to reach a goal and fail.